 187-A:13 Trustees of University System.
 The general government of the university system and its constituent divisions and institutions shall be vested in a single board of trustees composed as follows and in accordance with the following conditions:

-I. Eight ex officio members: the governor of the state, the chancellor of the university system, the commissioner of agriculture, markets and food, the commissioner of education, the president of the university of New Hampshire, the president of Plymouth state university, the president of Keene state college, the president of the Granite state college.
+I. Seven ex officio members: the governor of the state, the chancellor of the university system, the commissioner of agriculture, markets and food, the commissioner of education, the president of the university of New Hampshire, the president of Plymouth state university, and the president of Keene state college.

 II.
 Ten members appointed by the governor with the advice and consent of the council.